mstksg/inCode/copy/entries/machines-2.md

 [part1]: http://blog.jle.im/entry/intro-to-machines-arrows-part-1-stream-and

-And eventually, we're going to tie it all together into how it fits into the semantics and implementation of Functional Reactive Programming!
-Yay!
+One motivating factor that I will eventually write about is that we can use this to implement the semantics of Functional Reactive Programming, yay!
+But through this, I hope you can actually see that it is useful for much, much more!

 As always, feel free to leave a comment if you have any questions, or try to find me on [twitter][], or drop by the #haskell Freenode IRC channel!
 (I go